Diving Rules

 Competition Management

-Oversee all aspects of competition conduct and rule enforcement
+Oversee conduct and rule enforcement

 Safety Oversight

-Ensure all safety protocols are followed throughout competition
+Ensure all safety protocols followed

 Rule Interpretation

-Make final decisions on rule interpretations and protests
+Final decisions on interpretations

 Official Resources